sjspielman/tasty/software-setup/rstudio-login.md

 In your `home` directory, you will find the `training-modules` folder that contains our course materials and the `shared-data` that contains the data we will be using in the modules.
 The files in these folders are accessible in each R session you start.
 Starting and stopping R sessions will refresh what is in your `Environment` tab in the upper right panel.
-We go into more detail on the R environment and other RStudio navigating tidbits in our [guide to RStudio](https://github.com/AlexsLemonade/training-modules/blob/2022-yi-intro-r/intro-to-R-tidyverse/00a-rstudio_guide.Rmd) as well as our [first intro to R notebook](https://github.com/AlexsLemonade/training-modules/blob/2022-yi-intro-r/intro-to-R-tidyverse/01-intro_to_base_R.Rmd).
+We go into more detail on the R environment and other RStudio navigating tidbits in our [guide to RStudio](https://github.com/AlexsLemonade/training-modules/tree/{{site.release_tag}}/intro-to-R-tidyverse/00a-rstudio_guide.Rmd) as well as our [introduction to base R notebook](https://github.com/AlexsLemonade/training-modules/tree/{{site.release_tag}}/intro-to-R-tidyverse/01-intro_to_base_R.Rmd).

 As always, please reach out to our Data Lab team through Slack if you have any questions!